marxjohnson/AutoHandbrake/README.md

             --[no-]eject                 Eject disc when done [default: true] -m, --min-duration [DURATION]    Min duration
-            --extension EXTENSION        File extension for output file [default: mp4]
+            --extension EXTENSION        File extension for output file [default: mp4] --no-flatpak                 Don't use the Flatpak version of HandBrakeCLI, even if it is installed

     Examples:
         autohb.rb # Scan all titles on the default device (/dev/dvd or /dev/cdrom and prompt for all questions) autohb.rb -i /dev/sr0 -o /mnt/media -m 240 # Scan all titles over 240 seconds (4 minutes) from /dev/sr0,